badeamihaialexandru/LPR-System/README.md

 	slow.
 If you want to test the network you can find the weights I generated for romanian number plates after 370k iterations here: https://drive.google.com/open?id=1odzOv0DuIUCzvFg6omTChMtIlt9NP2TG
 .
 You have to add them in the ctask_weights directory.

 	As I was saying, this repository contains a database.
-In order to administrate it, there is another program for wich I will add a link here later.
+In order to administrate it, there is another program which can be found here: https://github.com/badeamihaialexandru/LPR-Admin